Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 every tiny edit.
 Use the broader matrix below before declaring a non-trivial milestone complete, in proportion to the change.

-## Full local milestone verification
+## Full local verification workflow

-The following is the complete current local toolchain matrix.
+The following is the full local toolchain verification matrix.
 The LeakSanitizer fallback is conditional and should be used only when the default sanitizer commands fail with the ptrace initialization message.